netdata/.github/CONTRIBUTING.md

 We also need to produce beginner-level tutorials on using Netdata to monitor production-level systems, from databases to web-servers and Kubernetes clusters.
 Whatever you use for production, it's a perfect case-study for Netdata!

-Start with the [guide for contributing to documentation](/docs/contributing/contributing-documentation.md), and then review the [documentation style guide](/docs/contributing/style-guide.md) for specifics on how we write our documentation.
+Start with the [Guide for contributing to documentation](https://learn.netdata.cloud/contribute/documentation), and then review the [documentation style guide]https://learn.netdata.cloud/contribute/style-guide) for specifics on how we write our documentation.

-You can submit your guide on our [Community Guides](https://community.netdata.cloud/c/community-guides/17) category and get initial feedback from the community and the Netdata team.
+You can also your guide on our [Community Guides](https://community.netdata.cloud/c/community-guides/17) category and get initial feedback from the community and the Netdata team.
 Afterwards, we can work together to incorporate the guide into the main corpus of the documentation.
 Again, we can't commit to do that, since every piece of documentation(such as a guide) increases the cost of maintenance.

 For that reason, we prefer to start with the Community Forums, where people can create any guide that they feel like sharing with the rest of the Netdata Community.
 If we believe that the use-case has value for the broader Netdata Community (e.g it's not about an edge-case), then it is possible that we may ask you to work with us and publish it in [Netdata Learn](Https://learn.netdata.cloud), our education portal.